websight-io/docs/docs/docs/developers/components/definition/index.md

 ## Template

 Component template is a resource which is getting copied during creating a new component instance added to a page - in other words, it is the initial content of the component.
 It is used to set default values or prepare needed content structure.
 Could be used also to save work during content authoring.
-The component template resource is a component definition sub-node with name ‘template’.
+The component template resource is a component definition sub-node with name `template`.
 The template resource is optional - if not present, a new empty node will be created.

 ![Component template resources structure](component-template-resources-structure.png)